 The plans on the exchange are grouped into levels (named after metals) based on their benefit levels and overall price, but the individual plans can vary widely.
 It is important for you to think about several factors when purchasing a plan on the exchange to help lower your overall costs and increase your access to needed healthcare services.

 This easy to fill out checklist/form that has been created, Patient Protection and Affordable Care Act: Choose a Health Plan, identifies key questions that can help you make an informed decision when picking a plan.

-To download and print out the PDF version of the Checklist to Choose a Health Plan form, please click here: Patient Protection and Affordable Care Act: Choose a Plan
+To download and print out the PDF version of the Checklist to Choose a Health Plan form, click here!

 Estimating your Health Needs:

 □ How many times a year do you visit a doctor?
 Do you see a primary care doctor, specialists, or both? ___________________________________________________________

 □ How many times a year do you visit an urgent care center or emergency room? _________________________________________________________________